-Flat Rate Repair: Flat Rate Repair is available for most standard products in the field.
+Flat Rate Repair: Flat Rate Repair is available for the majority of standard products in the field.
 This program offers you repair service for your products with the advantage of knowing in advance what the cost will be.
 All repair work carries the standard Woodward service warranty (Woodward Product and Service Warranty 5-01-1205) on replaced parts and labor.